lilin90/lilin90.github.io/content/english/blog/awesome-technical-communication-resources.md

 ---
+title: "Awesome Technical Communication Resources You Should Never Miss"
-title: "Unlocking Excellence in Technical Communication: Discover Awesome Resources"
+#title: "Unlocking Excellence in Technical Communication: Discover Awesome Resources"
 meta_title: "An Open-Source Repository of Awesome Resources on Technical Communication"
 description: "A curated list of awesome resources about technical communication."
 summary: "I’m excited to share an open-source GitHub project I started in 2020, a curated list of awesome resources on technical communication."